googlefonts/gf-docs/Spec/README.md

 ## Upstream repos

 Font projects must be hosted on Github and must not be private.
-We don't mind if wip projects are private but once completed they must be public.
+We don't mind if work-in-progress projects are private but once completed they must be public.

 ### Upstream Repo Structure